-We suggested above that payoff uncertainty potentially affects any form of social learning that makes use of a payoff-signal to evaluate the worth of a cultural trait, whether that is content-biased social learning such as payoff-biased learning or context-biased social learning such as success or prestige-biased learning.
+We suggested above that payoff uncertainty potentially affects any form of social learning that makes use of a payoff-signal to evaluate the worth of a cultural trait, whether that is content-biased social learning such as payoff-biased learning, or context-biased social learning such as success or prestige-biased learning.
 In all these cases a simple stochastic model of payoff can be used to capture the fundamental structural issue, which is the strength of the correlation between the observed payoff signal and the true ‘worth’ of the trait.
 As we have discussed, several studies employing such a model have demonstrated that payoff bias significantly affects the optimal amount of social learning in a range of different scenarios.
 Moreover, it is also now clear that the exact form of the social learning rule matters: copy-the-best can lead to false inferences when payoff uncertainty is high, whereas copy-the-best-average payoff is more robust, but on the other hand favours rare variants.

 We have also documented how a separate strand of theoretical modelling has demonstrated that population size and/or the way in which the population is sampled mediates the effect of payoff / success-biased learning, and this appears to be true for both copy-the-best and proportional copying rules.
 Deleterious sampling effects caused by small population sizes are predicted to reduce the rate of adaptive cultural evolution and even lead to cultural trait loss.
 Larger populations, on the other hand, are predicted to support the social-learning of more complex traits even when the learning process is error prone, and increasing the migration rate in populations broken into subgroups also has this effect.
 It has recently been noted, however, that empirical studies do not unambiguously support these theoretical insights (Collard 2013).
 There are various possible reasons for this, ranging from the effect of population size being swamped by other factors, to the empirical studies not adequately measuring the interacting as opposed to total (census) population.
 The possibility that particularly interests us here is that existing models of the effect of population size/sampling on cultural evolution do not adequately take account of the effect of payoff uncertainty on social learning.
 This is particularly problematic if Caldwell et al (2014) are correct in their supposition that social learning of human technology invariably involves payoff uncertainty because of the spatio-temporal separation of tool manufacture from tool use.